sotirelisc/housebot-api/README.md

 ## Testing

-Currently, test coverage is zero, but tests are a priority.
+Currently, test coverage is low, but tests are a priority.
+Run tests with ```npm test```

 ## Contributing

 - Fork repo
 - Create a new branch using ```git checkout -b <name>```
-- Push your commit there
+- Push your commit there (ensure tests are green)
 - Create a pull request